 Top 5 Markets for Self Storage Deliveries

-The table below highlights the top five markets for self storage deliveries across the U.S., ranked by the share of space completed as a percentage of existing inventory.
+The table below highlights the top five markets for self storage deliveries across the U.S., ranked by total square footage completed year-to-date through July.

 Source: Yardi Matrix

 Atlanta’s economy, built on strong infrastructure, workforce expansion and small business development, proved resilient in the face of the health crisis.
 The increased migration to the Sun Belt region has also driven population growth, with Atlanta gaining more than 60,500 residents in 2020, according to preliminary data from the U.S. Census Bureau.

 Strong in-migration, coupled with other pandemic-induced demand, created a favorable environment for the self storage sector.
 Despite being oversupplied, with 8.9 net square feet available per capita, Atlanta recorded strong annual rate performance in July, demonstrating the market’s strength.
 On a year-over-year basis, street rates were up 16 percent for the standard 10×10 non-climate-controlled units and 19 percent for climate-controlled units of similar size.

 Thanks to the sector’s strong performance, developers also remained active in the metro.
 Year-to-date through July, more than 827,000 rentable square feet of storage space was delivered, representing 2.2 percent of Atlanta’s inventory.
 Nonetheless, new deliveries were slightly down compared to the same period in 2020, when some 846,000 square feet of storage space came online.

 READ ALSO: Self Storage Emerges as Lender Comfort Zone